MockbaTheBorg/VCVProducts/README.md

 Emulation of the vintage Casio CZ (phase distortion) and Moog oscillators.
 Plus an extra.

 ### MM_ModelV
-Emulation of the Minimoog Model D
+Emulation of the Minimoog Model D.

+### MM_ModelX
+Basically a Moog Model D with Casio CZ oscillators on it.

 ## Youtube
 Check my Youtube channel as I will start adding videos there showcasing the Mockba Modular modules<br>